 MASTER OF MUSIC

 The program leading to the degree of Master of Music provides for intensive development of performance skills, extensive knowledge of the literature in the major field of study, and achievement of a broadened knowledge of the art.
+The master’s program is available in both a traditional, two-year, fully in-person format or a 13-month low-residency format.

 DOCTOR OF MUSICAL ARTS